-- Suppose your uncle is a lawyer, and if you asked for any advice related to legal matters, and he gives you any solution.
-You can consider his solution or opinion as accurate with confidence as he is a professional layer and knows about legal matters.
-Now suppose if your uncle gives you an idea on your science project, and you brags with the other people that this is the best science project idea because your uncle has suggested it as he is a great lawyer, then hold on, it might be the appeal to authority fallacy.
+- Suppose your uncle is a lawyer, and if you asked for any advice related to legal matters, he gives you any solution.
+You can consider his solution or opinion as accurate with confidence as he is a professional lawyer and knows about legal matters.
+Now suppose your uncle gives you an idea for your science project, and you brag with the other people that this is the best science project idea because your uncle has suggested it as he is a great lawyer, then hold on, it might be the appeal to authority fallacy.

 - The appeal to authority fallacy is commonly seen in advertisements.
-Suppose your favourite actor or actress promotes for a particular brand.
-You tend to think that product they are promoting is of high quality as your favourite actor or actresses have suggested it.
+Suppose your favorite actor or actress promotes a particular brand.
+You tend to think that product they are promoting is of high quality as your favorite actor or actress has suggested it.
 Here, you are associating that if a person is a good actor he will also suggest a good product, which is a fallacious argument.

 10. Appeal to Ignorance Fallacy

 This is also known as the ‘argument from ignorance.’
 This fallacy occurs when the person believes the given argument is true because it has not been proved false.

 This argument can also lead to contradictory conclusions, for example,